I want to capture my musical ideas, record and edit and finish songs… what should I do?

 Instead of fussing over word choice, I’ll make more lyric decisions by singing along with the song… and creating in context with the music.

-And I’m continuing to explore ways to memorize lyrics and music, so I don’t feel dependent on lyric sheets… this includes handwriting the lyrics, spending time creating associations (emotional and visual) with the lyrics to help me remember words, practicing songs without looking at the lyrics.
+And I’m continuing to explore ways to memorize lyrics and music, so I don’t feel dependant on lyric sheets… this includes handwriting the lyrics, spending time creating associations (emotional and visual) with the lyrics to help me remember words, practicing songs without looking at the lyrics.
 Here’s a great way to learn and memorize songs: The Fastest Way to Memorize Songs.